Health Information and Tools > Patient Care Handouts > Barky cough in children (Croup): HEAL

 In mild cases of croup, stridor is normally heard when your child is crying or upset.
 In more severe cases of croup, your child will have stridor even when they are calm or asleep.
 Stridor and cough are usually worst at night.

-Children are unwell for about one week.
-Croup symptoms are worst during the first 1-2 days that your child is sick.
-Your child may have other symptoms because of the virus making them sick, including: runny nose, red eyes, or rash.
+Children are unwell for about 1 week.
+Croup symptoms are worst during the first 1 to 2 days that your child is sick.
+Your child may have other symptoms because of the virus making them sick, including a runny nose, red eyes, or rash.

 Treatment